Chézy formula: The Chézy formula

-The formula is named after Antoine de Chézy, the French hydraulics engineer who devised it in 1775.

-For many years following Antoine de Chézy's development of this formula, researchers assumed that $C$ was a constant independent of flow conditions.
-However, additional research proved the coefficient's dependence upon both the Reynolds number as well as channel roughness.
+For many years following Antoine de Chézy's development of this formula, researchers assumed that $C$ was a constant, independent of flow conditions.
+However, additional research proved the coefficient's dependence on the Reynolds number as well as a channel's roughness.
 Accordingly, although the Chézy formula does not appear to incorporate either of these terms, the Chézy coefficient empirically and indirectly represents them.

-Hydraulic radius, Rh, is 1/4 the hydraulic diameter and is defined as the area of the flow section divided by the wetted perimeter, P.

 Exploring Chézy's similarity parameter

-The relationship between linear momentum and deformable fluid bodies is well explored elsewhere in Wikipedia, as are Navier–Stokes equations for incompressible flow.
+The relationship between linear momentum and deformable fluid bodies is well explored, as are the Navier–Stokes equations for incompressible flow.
 However, exploring the relationships foundational to the Chézy formula can be helpful towards understanding the formula in full.

-Please note that this is not a full derivation of the Chézy formula.
-To remain introductory, advanced derivation components are skipped.
-Please consult a fluid mechanics or open-channel flow textbook for a full derivation of the Chézy equation.